CyberRaas/WealthWise/smart_financial_planner_app_flow.md

 ## Conclusion

-This app flow document provides a comprehensive guide for implementing the Smart Financial Planner application.
+This app flow document provides a comprehensive guide for implementing the WealthWise  application.
 The flow prioritizes user experience while maintaining technical excellence and privacy standards.
 Regular reviews and updates should be conducted based on user feedback and technical requirements evolution.

 **Next Steps:**
 1. Technical architecture review